Canon M50 vs Fujifilm X-E2S

-Both the M50 and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The X-E2S was replaced by the Fujifilm X-E3, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M50 and X-E2S can be found, respectively, in the Canon M50 Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So how do things add up?
 Is the Canon M50 better than the Fujifilm X-E2S or vice versa?
 The listing below highlights the relative strengths of the two models.